ShadowCoder67/nd2-to-tiff-convert/README.md

 The script will convert all the ND2 files in the input folder to TIFF format and save them in the output folder.

 ## Troubleshooting

-- If you encounter any errors related to Java heap space, you can increase the Java heap space allocated to the JVM.
-Modify the `command` variable in the `convert_to_tiff` function to include the `-Xmx` option with a larger value.
-For example:

-The script will convert all the ND2 files in the input folder to TIFF format and save them in the output folder.

-## Troubleshooting